Ruiyang1210W/genz-slang-explainer/README.md

 MIT License - see LICENSE file for details

-AI Assistance Diclosure: This project used Claude.ai to help with debug and write README.md
+AI Assistance Diclosure: This project used Claude.ai to help with debug and polish README.md